 - There are limited options to stop the release of gas.
 You will need to coordinate with the pipeline operator to resolve the incident safely.

 - With transmission pipelines, many valves can be operated from remote locations.
-However, after a valve is closed, gas can continue to be released at the same rate for up to five minutes before tapering off and stopping.
+However, after a valve is closed, gas can continue to be released at the same rate for up to 5 minutes before tapering off and stopping.

 - Large quantities of natural gas from transmission line leaks can collect inside multiple buildings and confined spaces, causing a high risk of fire or explosion.